 But all that only goes so far, only covers up so much losing, and only works for so long.

 Let’s start by stating what most of us can agree on: losing to a team that lost to Troy is completely unacceptable.
 Oh, sure, it doesn’t carry the same raw shock power of losing to an FCS team like Will Muschamp did.
 It’s also not that far behind it, either, at least in terms of embarrassment.
-Time will likely prove that this is the worst LSU team of the new millennium, with a loss to Troy and a 30 point thrashing against Mississippi State already on its record and with SEC heavyweights Auburn, Alabama and Texas A&M still to play.
+Time might prove that this is the worst LSU team of the new millennium, with a loss to Troy and a 30 point thrashing against Mississippi State already on its record and with SEC heavyweights Auburn, Alabama and Texas A&M still to play.
 And Florida lost to it.
 At home.
 Against an interim-turned-permanent coach who still has a losing record as a head coach after five and a half years.

 It isn’t like this loss was an isolated incident of ineptitude, either.
 Florida looked really, really bad in an opening loss to Michigan, and only marginally better in subsequent nail biters against Tennessee, Kentucky and Vanderbilt.
 It took Tennessee’s failure to not defend against the one thing that could possibly beat them on the final play of the game and Kentucky’s failure to defend Florida receivers, period for the Gators to scratch those two out, but wins are wins.
 And somehow, Florida got three of them despite not really deserving two of them.
 But the flip side of that coin is that the Gators have been playing with fire week after week, and yesterday, they finally got burned.